Arduino for Blue Pill

 Arduino originally employed microcontrollers lacking USB support.

-Their workaround involved boards with USB-to-TTL converter chips,
+Their workaround involved boards with USB-to-serial converter chips,

 usually configured as USB COM devices for serial IO,